You’d be hard-pressed to find many people who openly admit that they cry.

 Evans, though devastated, eventually recruited new bassist Chuck Israels and re-formed the trio in 1962.

-Getting into Evans’ personal life is beyond the scope of this article, but let’s just say his music really has a way of making you pause and reflect on your own life, tears and all.
+Getting into Evans’ personal life is beyond the scope of this article, but let’s just say his music has a way of making you pause and reflect on your own life, tears and all.

 “Lucky To Be Me” evokes a sense of gratitude, but also provides a hint of nostalgia.